cwiechmann/axway-open-docs-1/content/en/docs/apim_administration/apimgr_admin/api_mgmt_custom.md

 The `connectedServicesMenu` object groups the connected services properties.
 You can configure the following properties.

-* `host`: Specifies the host from which the menu is retrieved.
-For example: `host: "https://axway-portals-common-header.s3.eu-west-3.amazonaws.com"`
 * `headerOffline`: Specifies whether to render the connected services menu in offline mode.
 If set to `true`, it hides the **Search**, **Help**, and **Platform** menu options, regardless of what the `showSearch`, `showHelp` or `showPlatform` properties are set to.
 * `showSearch`: Specifies whether to show the **Search** menu option.
 Defaults to `true`.
 * `showHelp`: Specifies whether to show the **Help** menu option.
 Defaults to `true`.